Latzi/object-centric-low-data-datasets/traffic_signs/annotations/README.md

 ## Notes

-Most TrafficSigns samples are expected to contain a single clearly isolated object, but the format supports multiple lines per image if needed.
+Most Traffic Signs samples are expected to contain a single clearly isolated object, but the format supports multiple lines per image if needed.

+The canonical subset metadata remains in:

+- `../metadata/traffic_signs_manifest.csv`

+The class definition remains in:

+- `classes.txt`